 Documentation Policy for SQL Server Support and Upgrade

-SQL Server 2008 software documentation includes SQL Server Books Online, readme files, known issues documents, sample code, sample databases, and Knowledge Base articles published by Microsoft- all contain content about SQL Server features and functionality.
-This support and upgrade policy applies to SQL Server 2008 documentation, including readme files for SQL Server 2008 releases and service packs; a readme file is considered an extension of SQL Server 2008 Books Online.
+SQL Server 2014 software documentation includes Microsoft Books Online for SQL Server 2014, installation documentation, developer reference documentation, tutorials, readme files, known issues documents, sample code, sample databases, and Knowledge Base articles published by Microsoft- all contain content about SQL Server features and functionality.
+This support and upgrade policy applies to SQL Server 2014 documentation, including readme files for SQL Server 2014 releases and service packs; a readme file is considered an extension of Books Online for SQL Server 2014.

 The primary purpose of a sample contained within this documentation is to illustrate a concept, or a reasonable use of a particular statement or clause.
 Most samples do not include all of the code that may normally be found in a full production system, as some of the usual data validation and error handling is removed to focus the sample on a particular concept or statement.
 Technical support is not available for these samples or for any included source code.

-In some cases, a particular feature in Microsoft SQL Server 2008 has not been sufficiently tested or developed and is not intended for your use.
+In some cases, a particular feature in SQL Server 2014 has not been sufficiently tested or developed and is not intended for your use.
 Such features are often there as placeholders.
 Therefore, certain features that are included in the software are not documented.
 Features that are not documented or that are included as a notation for Microsoft internal use are not intended for your use and are not supported by Microsoft Customer Support Services.
-Unless the Microsoft SQL Server 2008 documentation states otherwise, third party content, including issues that result from using such third party content with Microsoft SQL Server 2008, are not supported by Microsoft Customer Support Services and may also result in loss of data.
-Microsoft Customer Support Services also does not provide support for databases or applications that leverage or use undocumented entry points like undocumented APIs, including bit not limited to: stored procedures, extended stored procedures, functions, views, tables, columns, properties, or metadata.
+Unless the SQL Server 2014 documentation states otherwise, third party content, including issues that result from using such third party content with SQL Server 2014, are not supported by Microsoft Customer Support Services and may also result in loss of data.
+Microsoft Customer Support Services also does not provide support for databases or applications that leverage or use undocumented entry points like undocumented APIs, including but not limited to: stored procedures, extended stored procedures, functions, views, tables, columns, properties, or metadata.